 Shared Accounts?
 Maybe.
 Shared Goals?
 YES.

 - Shared accounts are the most efficient route for couples.
 You both have access, there’s complete transparency with income and spending, and you have fewer accounts to keep track of (less statement overload or username frustrations).
-Sometimes though, couples feel like someone is monitoring their spending.
+Sometimes though, couples who merge their finances this way feel like someone is monitoring their spending.
 This can be especially uncomfortable if you’ve lived an independent life for many years before getting married.
 Which leads us to…

 - Have a shared account for all income and shared expenses, but each of you have separate accounts (or credit cards) for personal expenses.
 Maybe you need the freedom that you can spend X amount each month without any judgment.
 That’s totally fine!
 We just advise you both agree on that figure.
 We also advise all saving comes from the shared account so it’s a joint venture.

 - The most independent option is to truly have separate credit cards and bank accounts, and you simply decide who pays for each joint expense.
 It takes a lot more intentionality to have transparency in this case.
 This plan isn’t our favorite as it’s easy for a couple to be disjointed with their money.
 There’s the risk of redundancy (both enrolled in AmazonPrime?) and inefficiency (are you sitting on too much cash?).